FRANZ KLINE: artist quotes on painting art + biography facts; American painter in Abstract expressionism, New York School; great art teacher

 - When Jackson Pollock talked about painting he didn’t usurp anything that wasn’t himself.
 He didn’t want to change anything, he wasn’t using any outworn attitude about it; he was always himself.
 He just wanted to be in it (in the painting, fh) because he loved it.
 The response in the person’s mind to that mysterious thing that has happened before has nothing to do with ‘who did it first’.
 Tomlin (early American abstract-expressionist painter, fh) however, did hear these voices and in reference to his early work and its relation to Georges Braque.
 I like him for that.
 He was not an academician of Cubism even then; he was an extremely personal and sensitive artist.

-* Franz Kline, source of his artist quotes on painting, art and the New York School ‘Evergreen Review’, Vol. 2. no. 6, Autumn 1958, pp. 11-15 (painter in American of Abstract Expressionism, famous for his black-white paintings like ‘Mahoning’; more biography facts at the bottom)
+* Franz Kline, source of his artist quotes on painting, art and the New York School ‘Evergreen Review’, Vol. 2. no. 6, Autumn 1958, pp. 11-15 (painter in American Abstract Expressionism / New York School – famous for his black-white paintings like ‘Mahoning’; more biography facts at the bottom)

 - You don’t paint the way someone, by observing his life, thinks you have to paint, you paint the way you have to, in order to give.
 That’s life itself, and someone will look and say it is the product of knowing, but it has nothing to do with knowing, it has to do with giving.
 The question about knowing will naturally be wrong.
 When you’ve finished giving, the look surprises you (yourself, fh) as anyone else.
 Some painters talking about painting are like a lot of kids dancing at a prom.
 An hour later you are too shy to get out on the floor.